 The underlying cause of cervical radiculopathy is irritation of a nerve in the cervical spine (neck).
 The cervical nerve roots, named C1-C8, come out of the cervical spine above the vertebral level it corresponds to.
 The cervical nerves are important as they branch out and connect to the muscles that are responsible for the function and sensation of the shoulders, arms, hands and fingers.

 Over time or disease, compression or inflammation, pain, numbness, a tingling sensation or weakness can occur along the nerve pathway.
-This causes severe discomfort in patients and must be treated.
+This causes severe discomfort in patients and cervical radiculopathy treatment is recommended for relief.

 Compression or irritation of the nerve is most often caused by the following: